REmatchChile/REmatch-docs/tutorial.md

 # Brief overview of REQL

-As mentioned, REQL is a RegEx-based query language that extracts information from text.
+As mentioned, REQL is a RegEx-based query language for extracting information from text.
 REQL includes the main operators used in the POSIX standard and Perl-compatible regular expressions (PCRE).
 REQL syntax includes any UTF-8 character, character sets including PCRE abbreviations (like \d for a digit), beginning and end of a document, disjunction `|`, and quantifiers like `?`, `*`, and `+`, among others.
 All these operators behave the same as in standard RegEx, and thus, REQL has backward compatibility for queries without capture variables.
 Then, a user can use REQL syntax as standard RegEx.

 To be more specific, all the operators of REQL are the following:

 1. `a`: character (UTF-8)
 2. `.`: any character